mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 .. option:: --force, -f

-   Drop the new database or object if it exists.
+   Drop each database to be copied if exists before copying anything into it.
+Without this option, an error occurs if you attempt to copy objects into an existing database.

 .. option:: --locking=<locking>